laristra/flecsi/README.md

 builtin                  /home/<user>/spack/var/spack/repos/builtin
 ```
 Now, assuming you have the compiler you want recognized by Spack
-and added the folder, you could just do
+and added the folder, you could just do the install for a legion backend
+using mpich like this
 ```
 $ spack install -v flecsi%gcc@7.3.0 ~graphviz +hdf5 backend=legion ^mpich%gcc@7.3.0
 ```